biodash/biodash.github.io/content/codeclub-schedule/index.md

 [Sign up using the form](/codeclub-about/#sign-up)!

-We will be meeting over Zoom (sign up for the link), but you can also join Jessica in person in Howlett 340.
+We will be meeting over Zoom (sign up for the link), but you can also join us in person:

+- In Columbus, Jessica will be in Howlett 340.
+- In Wooster, Jelmer will be in Selby 203.

 We have also included these sessions in the [BioDASH calendar](/events/#calendar).